airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ### Setup guide

-\*There are two ways of performing auth with hubspot \(api key and oauth\):
+This connector supports only authentication with API Key.

-* For api key auth, in Hubspot, for the account to go settings -&gt; integrations \(under the account banner\) -&gt; api key.
+To obtain API key for the account go to settings -&gt; integrations \(under the account banner\) -&gt; api key.
 If you already have an api key you can use that.
 Otherwise generated a new one.
-  * Note: The Hubspot [docs](https://legacydocs.hubspot.com/docs/methods/auth/oauth-overview) recommends that api key auth is only used for testing purposes.
-* For oauth follow the [oauth instruction](https://developers.hubspot.com/docs/api/oauth-quickstart-guide) in Hubspot to get `client_id`, `client_secret`, `redirect_uri`, and `refresh_token`.
+See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.